Summary: In this post, we will discuss everything about the MySQL Temporary table.

 The best practice for naming a temporary table is to prefix the table name with ‘temp‘ word.

-Although a temporary table can have the same name as a non-temporary table, it is not recommended because it may lead to ambiguity and could cause loss of data.
+Although a temporary table can have the same name as a non-temporary table, it is not recommended because it may lead to ambiguity and could cause a loss of data.

 For example, in the case of server disconnection, all the temporary tables will automatically be deleted by MySQL.
 The user unaware of the deletion will end up deleting a non-temporary table of the same name.